- Student Life

 Student Leadership & Committees

 Dedicated to ensuring an unforgettable senior experience filled with exciting activities, well-earned recognition, and a spectacular Senior Week packed with celebrations leading up to graduation.
 But we’re not just about the fun—we’re about impact.
 By weaving the spirit of philanthropy into our events, we’ll give back to our community while creating lasting memories together through our class gift.
+Learn more here!

 CLUBs & ORganizations

-AFC is like family and we advise each other and uplift one another in any way we can.
-The APOSA Vision is raising an army of men and women, both young and old, who knows Christ EXPERIENTIALLY, to be used by God to revive, restore, strengthen and ensure the growth of the church which is the body of Christ and to be prepared for His second coming, creating a meaningful impact in their world and progressively advance and develop in every facet of LIFE.
+AFC is like family, and we advise each other and uplift one another in any way we can.
+The APOSA Vision is raising an army of men and women, both young and old, who knows Christ experientially – to be used by God to revive, restore, strengthen and ensure the growth of the church which is the body of Christ and to be prepared for His second coming, creating a meaningful impact in their world and progressively advance and develop in every facet of life.
 We enrich, empower and encourage aspiring young students for a better future.

 St. Thomas Aquinas College Business Club is an organization run by the School of Business that anyone can join.
 The club primarily involves biweekly meetings, which bring in different professionals from the business industry to speak about their experiences within the industry.
 Also, the club members will have help with professional development and networking within their respective industries.